yuorb/yuorb.github.io/src/tutorial/cl.md

 M / G / N perspective.

-(G for example, being overjoyed/ relieved by a big favor, one canʼt stop saying thank you to the helper)
+(G for example, being overjoyed/ relieved by a big favor, one can’t stop saying thank you to the helper)

 MNO / CPL valence?

-(That I say thanks to you, doesnʼt require you to do anything)
+(That I say thanks to you, doesn’t require you to do anything)

 	(That I say thanks to you, does require you to be hearing me/ receiving my thanks, similar to the example given “dad reads the kid a story”)